 Natural inputs of P include atmospheric deposition and weathering of primary minerals in soil, both of which are very slow, virtually in all ecosystems (Wang et al., 2018).
 Agroecosystem P may be maintained without additional inputs by P uptake from desorption and dissolution of adsorbed and precipitated mineral P stocks until these stocks are exhausted, and from net mineralization of soil organic P (SOP) driven by heterotrophic respiration and hence loss of SOC.
 However, this uptake may be too slow to maintain P required of agroecosystems so that P inputs need to be augmented by P in fertilizer or manure if agro ecosystem P is to be raised (Emmanuel et al., 2018) .
-The impact of phosphorus (P) fertilizer application on the sequestration of soil organic carbon (C) was investigated in an acidic permanent pasture soil grazed by sheep, the increase in soil C was evident in both the C concentration (mg C kg−1 soil) and C stocks (Mg C ha−1) to a depth of at least 60 cm, with the largest difference between fertilizer treatments occurring in the top 10 cm soil layer (Elizabeth et al., 2019).
-(Bationo et al., 2007; Xiaoyan et al.,2009)
+The impact of P fertilizer application on the sequestration of soil organic carbon (C) was investigated in an acidic permanent pasture soil grazed by sheep, the increase in soil C was evident in both the C concentration (mg C kg−1 soil) and C stocks (Mg C ha−1) to a depth of at least 60 cm, with the largest difference between fertilizer treatments occurring in the top 10 cm soil layer (Elizabeth et al., 2019; Bationo et al., 2007; Xiaoyan et al.,2009)

-According to their results, Ibrahim and Alexandra (2020) observed that P fertilizer did not have a direct impact on the SOC of the summer-maize growing season and had a positive impact on SOC during the winter-wheat growing season.
+According to Ibrahim and Alexandra (2020) observed that P fertilizer did not have a direct impact on the SOC of the summer-maize growing season and had a positive impact on SOC during the winter-wheat growing season.
 P fertilization levels have positive impact on atmospheric CO2 capture and increased SOC content (Han et al., 2005).
-Plant nitrogen (N) and phosphorus (P) content regulate productivity and carbon (C) sequestration in terrestrial ecosystems.
+Plant N and P content regulate productivity and C sequestration in terrestrial ecosystems.
 Estimates of the allocation of N and P content in plant tissues and the relationship between nutrient content and photosynthetic capacity are critical to predicting future ecosystem C sequestration under global change.
-The objective of this work, therefore, is to study the influence of phosphorus dynamics on carbon sequestration in four land use types in Abakaliki south eastern Nigeria.
+The objective of this work, therefore, is to study the influence of P dynamics on C sequestration in four land use types in Abakaliki south eastern Nigeria.

 MATERIALS AND METHODS